stephaneVercouillieBMID/slate/source/workingVersion.html.md

  **Aggregated Claims**

 Aggregated Claims that are asserted by a Claims Provider other than the Open ID Provider but are returned by Open ID Provider.
-See the link (http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details
+See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details.

- Example of Aggregated Claims (http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample)
+See the link for an example of Aggregated Claims (http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample)

 **Distributed Claims**